fortanix/sdkms-performance-testbench/README.md

 # Overview
 Performance test bench for SDKMS using REST API interface.
 It generates reports in HTML and CSV format.
 SDKMS REST performance test bench dynamically generates the JMeter JMX file and provides configurable way to specify thread count and time duration to run the operation.

+**Note:** Added support for SDKMS JCE provider as the client for operations, in 0.2.0 version.
+For more information on JCE provider, visit [Support Site](https://support.fortanix.com/hc/en-us/articles/360018362951-JCE)

 Performance Test Bench has been tested on Ubuntu 16.04 server.

 For more information on SDKMS visit [SDKMS Site](https://fortanix.com/products/sdkms/) .